 I may earn money or products from the companies mentioned in this post.
 Please click my Disclosure Policy to learn more

-Painting may seem like a simple project to complete.
-However, don’t be caught off-guard by not having the correct painting tools to get the job done.
+Painting may seem like a simple project.
+However, don’t be caught off-guard by the lack of the correct painting tools.

 Painting can become challenging when you are not fully prepared.
-To avoid the challenge altogether it is wise to be set with all the interior paint tools you will need for the painting project.
+To avoid this challenge, it is wise to be set with all the interior paint tools you will need for the painting project.

-Being in the professional painting world I know all the awesome paint tools and gadgets our painters use on a job.
+Being in the professional painting world, I know all the awesome paint tools and gadgets our painters use on the job.
 As a DIYer I know that there is usually a budget I’m sticking to when tackling a project.
 Which means not being able to have every tool possible.

 WHAT TOOLS ARE USED FOR PAINTING?

-There are a mess of awesome painting tools and gadgets out there that you can buy, but are they all necessary to have?
-Short answer, no.
+There is a mess of awesome painting tools and gadgets out there that you can buy, but are they all necessary to have?
+Short answer: no.

 Painting a room can certainly be done this way.
 Trust me, I’ve done it and you make it work.
 However, if you are willing to spend and invest some money to make the task a bit easier on yourself there are some painting supplies professionally use that I recommend.